 A compression tester is an invaluable tool to have around when it comes to diagnosing problems with a vehicle.
 It can tell you so much about the overall health of an engine and help pinpoint any particular problems, providing you know how to use them properly.

 What Is It?

-To combat this, engineers do a couple of things – the fit steel or iron rings around the piston which seal the piston to the bore, and they make sure that the valves are perfectly matched to their seats … a process called lapping or grinding … it all helps to ensure that the combustive gas can only go where it’s meant to when it’s meant to.
+To combat this, engineers do a couple of things.
+They fit steel or iron rings around the piston which seals the piston to the bore.
+Then, they make sure that the valves are perfectly matched to their seats.
+This is a process called lapping or grinding.
+It all helps to ensure that the combustive gas can only go where it’s meant to when it’s meant to.
 Quite simply.

-But if any of those processes start to fail, it can lead to a number of running problems, from weak cylinders, low compressions and poor idle, through to being down on power and perhaps running on fewer cylinders than it has – it what we’d call ‘losing a cylinder’, and it’s very noticeable.
+But if any of those processes start to fail, it can lead to a number of running problems.
+It can cause weak cylinders and low compressions and poor idle.
+It can also cause it to be down on power and perhaps running on fewer cylinders than it has.
+This is what we’d call ‘losing a cylinder’, and it’s very noticeable.

-A compression tester can tell you exactly how much pressure that each cylinder is making, just through pumping air as the engine turns over, and while an absolute reading of ‘XX’ may not mean much, you’ll be able to compare that reading across all cylinders, and anything that’s more than 10% out would be considered as faulty.
+A compression tester can tell you exactly how much pressure that each cylinder is making.
+It can do that just through pumping air as the engine turns over.
+While an absolute reading of ‘XX’ may not mean much, you’ll be able to compare that reading across all cylinders.
+Anything that’s more than 10% out would be considered as faulty.

 The Best Compression Tester

-I’ve taken three of the best compression testers and looked at what makes them work for everyone from a home mechanic to a professional technician.
-It’s worth pointing out that all of the following kits are for gasoline engines only, none of them are suitable for diesel work.
+We’ve compared three of the best compression testers.
+We’ve looked at what makes them work for everyone; from a home mechanic to a professional technician.
+It’s worth pointing out that all of the following kits are for gasoline engines only.
+None of them are suitable for diesel work.